Abhay076/practice/NODEWS/basichttpserver/readme.md

     Web servers as well.

 What is package.json? =>
-    Package.json contains the metadata and project dependencies of Node project
+    Package.json contains the metadata and project dependencies of Node project.

+what is used of fs?=> this is used to reading and writing into from a file.